Who's been charged by Mueller in the Russia probe so far?

 Richard Gates

-Like Manafort, Gates was indicted in October in connection with foreign lobbying work and pleaded not guilty.
-His charges are similar to Manafort's, ranging from conspiracy against the U.S. to conspiracy to launder money.
+Like Manafort, Gates was initially indicted in October in connection with foreign lobbying work; he pleaded not guilty at the time.
+His charges are similar to Manafort’s – ranging from conspiracy against the U.S. to conspiracy to launder money.

+A superseding criminal complaint says Gates is charged with conspiracy against the United States between 2006 and 2017.

 George Papadopoulos